ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 Python 3.12+ will even allow using these names in the syntax (like `def func[KeyType, ValueType](...) -> ...:`), which encourages descriptive names.
 In current Python, you can still achieve clarity by the variable name itself (e.g., `KeyType = TypeVar('KeyType')`) though the external name in the code is what you use.

-### Best Practice: Leverage Protocols for Flexibility
+### Practice: Leverage Protocols for Flexibility

 If you find yourself wanting to accept "any object that has method X," don't force a class hierarchy for typing purposes.
 Use a Protocol.
 This decouples your code's type requirements from specific implementations.
 It makes your functions more reusable.
 The standard library's `typing` module provides many ready-made protocols (like `Iterable`, `Iterator`, `Sequence`, `Mapping`, etc.) which you should use in type annotations instead of concrete types when possible.
-For instance, if a function just needs to read from a container, annotate it as accepting `Iterable[T]` rather than `list[T]`--this way tuples, sets, or any iterable will also be accepted.
+For instance, if a function just needs to read from a container, annotate it as accepting `Iterable[T]` rather than `list[T]`.
+This way, `tuple`s, `set`s, or any `Iterable` will also be accepted.

-### Best Practice: Be Mindful of Version Compatibility
+### Practice: Version Compatibility

 The typing ecosystem has evolved quickly.
-Be mindful of the Python version you are targeting:
+Be aware of the Python version you are targeting:

 - Python 3.7 and earlier: Use `from __future__ import annotations` to avoid forward reference issues.
   The `typing_extensions` module provides `Protocol`, `Literal`, `Final`, etc., which were not yet in `typing`.
   Also, generic built-in types like `list[int]` were not available; you had to use `typing.List[int]`.
-- Python 3.8: `typing.Protocol` was introduced (via PEP 544).
+- Python 3.8: `typing.Protocol` introduced via PEP 544.
   Also `Literal` and `Final` were added.
 - Python 3.9: Built-in generic types like `list[int]`, `dict[str, int]` are supported (PEP 585), so you no longer need to import those from `typing`.
   Also, `typing.Annotated` was introduced for adding metadata to types.